Z-siteA Companion to the Works of Louis Zukofsky

 Is this most constant wife; who, even now,

 234.7 mens: L. mind, intellect; understanding, reason.
 But here, as LZ indicates, punning on the English sense.

-234.31 Lewis and / Short: Charlton T. Lewis and Charles Short, Latin Dictionary (Oxford: Clarendon Press, , 1958).
-Following are the relevant entries LZ draws on:
+234.31 Lewis and / Short: Charlton T. Lewis and Charles Short, A Latin Dictionary (Oxford: Clarendon Press, , 1958).
+The relevant entries as follows:

 236.7 q. / v.: L. quod vide, which see (see 234.31).

 236.8 (positive): while the other parenthetical lines on this page give the full terms for the abbreviations used in Lewis and Short (see 234.31), this is apparently LZ’s addition; the fuller entries for both mulier and mollis include sections of negative senses of the words.

 237.21 Liddell / and / Scott: LZ owned the so-called “Little Liddell,” A Lexicon: Abridged from Liddell and Scott’s Greek-English Lexicon (Oxford UP, 1891 [1953 impression]).
 The relevant entries follow:

 blêchros: βληχρóς, á, óν, weak, feeble, sluggish: also with a euphon., ἀβληχρός.
 Adv. -ρῶς, slightly.